 What do you do if you don’t have enough money for teeth?

-If you need dental care, there are many affordable options and financial assistance programs available to help you restore your smile without breaking the bank.
+If you need dental care, there are many affordable options and financial support programs to help you restore your smile without breaking your budget.

 Find cheap or free dental clinics